jnozzi/cocoadev.com/markdown/CGLayerCreateWithContextWarning.md

-General/CGContextRef *mainGraphicsContext = General/[[NSGraphicsContext currentContext] graphicsPort];
+CGContextRef *mainGraphicsContext = [[NSGraphicsContext currentContext] graphicsPort];

 	//Set up a cglayer
-	General/CGLayerRef *theLayer; //The actual layer
+	CGLayerRef *theLayer; //The actual layer
-	General/CGContextRef *theLayerContext; //The context of the layer General/CGRect layerRect = General/CGRectMake (0, 0, 400, 400);
+	CGContextRef *theLayerContext; //The context of the layer CGRect layerRect = CGRectMake (0, 0, 400, 400);

-	theLayer = General/CGLayerCreateWithContext(mainGraphicsContext, layerRect.size, NULL);
+	theLayer = CGLayerCreateWithContext(mainGraphicsContext, layerRect.size, NULL);

-But I get a warning "passing argument 1 of 'General/CGLayerCreateWithContext' from incompatible pointer type."
+But I get a warning "passing argument 1 of 'CGLayerCreateWithContext' from incompatible pointer type."

-As far as I can see - this should be expecting a General/CGContextRef - just as I'm giving it ?!
+As far as I can see - this should be expecting a CGContextRef - just as I'm giving it ?!

 Any ideas?

 ----

 Try this:
-    General/CGContextRef *mainGraphicsContext = General/[[NSGraphicsContext currentContext] graphicsPort];
+    CGContextRef *mainGraphicsContext = [[NSGraphicsContext currentContext] graphicsPort];

 //Set up a cglayer
-General/CGLayerRef theLayer; //The actual layer General/CGContextRef *theLayerContext; //The context of the layer General/CGRect layerRect = General/CGRectMake (0, 0, 400, 400);
+CGLayerRef theLayer; //The actual layer
+CGContextRef *theLayerContext; //The context of the layer CGRect layerRect = CGRectMake (0, 0, 400, 400);

-theLayer = General/CGLayerCreateWithContext(*mainGraphicsContext, layerRect.size, NULL);
+theLayer = CGLayerCreateWithContext(*mainGraphicsContext, layerRect.size, NULL);

 Make sure to watch your pointers!
-General/CGLayerCreateWithContext doesn't return a pointer, while General/CGLayerCreateWithContext's first argument shouldn't be a pointer either.
+CGLayerCreateWithContext doesn't return a pointer, while CGLayerCreateWithContext's first argument shouldn't be a pointer either.

 ----